onap/policy-parent/docs/clamp/acm/design-impl/clamp-runtime-acm.rst

 Check CLAMP Runtime and Participants
 ++++++++++++++++++++++++++++++++++++
 - GUI calls GET "/onap/policy/clamp/acm/health" endpoint and receives the "UP" status as response
-- GUI calls GET "/onap/policy/clamp/acm/v2/participants" endpoint and receives all participants registered with supported Element Types as response
+- GUI calls GET "/onap/policy/clamp/acm/v2/participants" endpoint and receives as response: all participants with supported Element Types, all replicas registered, and all compositions and instances connected.
+The end point supports the pagination by parameters "size" and "page"
+- GUI calls GET "/onap/policy/clamp/acm/v2/participants/{participantId}" endpoint and receives as response: the participant with supported Element Types, all replicas registered, and all compositions and instances connected.
+The end point supports the pagination by parameters "size" and "page"

 Order an immediate Participant Report from all participants
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++